Tao-kun/DHT/README.md

 # DHT Crawler

-Based on [Maga](https://github.com/whtsky/maga) and add mysql backend
+A DHT crawler based on [Maga](https://github.com/whtsky/maga) with a MySQL database.